Exhibition Current – NAVATE

 Nauman has also participated in numerous group shows and biennials worldwide, including the Venice Biennale (2015, 2013, 2007, 1999, 1987, 1980, and 1978) and documenta, Kassel (1992, 1982, 1977, 1972, and 1968).
 He has received numerous awards, including the Frederick Kiesler Prize for Architecture and the Arts, Austria (2014); Centennial Medal Laureates, American Academy, Rome (2009); Beaux-Arts Magazine Art Awards: Best International Artist, Paris, Praemium Imperiale Prize for Visual Arts, Japan (2004); and Honorary Doctor of Arts, California Institute of the Arts, Valencia (2000); and the Wolf Foundation Prize in Arts (Sculpture), Israel (1993).
 In 2009 he represented the United States at the 53rd Venice Biennale, winning the Golden Lion for Best National Participation, and in 1999 he won the Golden Lion for Lifetime Achievement at the 48th Venice Biennale.

 The catalogue, published in conjunction with the exhibition, will present the most up to date studies on Nauman’s spatial and architectural research in its entirety, by analyzing and shedding light on his conceptual developments, formal variations and endless experimentations.
-Among the invited authors, Francesca Esmay, Gloria Sutton and Taylor Walsh.
+Among the invited authors, Francesca Esmay, Gloria Sutton and Joan Simon.